THE CAREERS IN DENTISTRY

 By: T. Mckane

 Dental Technician- A Dental Technician manufactures dental prosthesis including bridges, crowns and dentures.
-They make custom made restorative and dental appliances.
+Dental Technicians produce custom made restorative and dental appliances.

-Prosthodontist- Specializes in treating and handling dental and facial problems that involve restoring missing tooth and jaw structure.
+Prosthodontist- Specializes in treating and handling of dental and facial problems that involve restoring missing teeth and jaw structures.
 A prosthodontist is highly trained in cosmetics, dental implants, crowns, bridges, dentures, temporomandibular disorders (TMJ/TMD), and more.

-Pedodontist- Otherwise known as a pediatric dentist specializes in the diagnosis and treatment of dental problems of children from infancy to young adulthood.
+Pedodontist- Otherwise known as a Pediatric Dentist specializes in the diagnosis and treatment of dental problems in children from infancy to young adulthood.

-Endodontist- Dental Specialist who specializes in maintaining teeth through endodontic therapy -- procedures, involving the soft inner tissue of the teeth, called the pulp.
+Endodontist- A Dental Specialist who specializes in maintaining teeth through endodontic therapy procedures, involving the soft inner tissue of the teeth, called the pulp.

-Dental assistant- Performs a variety of patient care, office, and laboratory duties, and often work chair-side while Dentists examine and treat patients.
+Dental Assistant- Performs a variety of patient care, office, and laboratory duties, and often works chair-side while Dentists examine and treat patients.
 Dental Assistants make patients as comfortable as possible in the dental chair, prepare them for treatment, and obtain and update their dental records.

-Dental Assistants work closely with the Dentist or Dental Specialist providing assistance throughout a patient's visit.
-Assisting the dentist encompasses a wide range of procedures from preparing the various materials required and ensuring the proper instruments and equipment are available, to cleaning and sterilising the used instruments.
+Dental Assistants work closely with the Dentist or the Dental Specialist providing assistance throughout a patient's visit.
+Assisting the dentist encompasses a wide range of procedures from preparing the various materials required , ensuring the proper instruments or equipment are available, to cleaning and sterilizing the used instruments.